NeuraLegion/sec-tester-cr/README.md

 ### Integrating into the CI

-To integrate this library into the CI you will need to add the `NEXPLOIT_TOKEN` and `NEXPLOIT_REPEATER` ENV vars to your CI.
+To integrate this library into the CI you will need to add the `NEXPLOIT_TOKEN` ENV vars to your CI.
 Then add the following to your `github actions` configuration:

 ```yml